josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/cpp/gdextension_cpp_example.md

 > Note:
 > To use GDExtension
 > you need to use the godot-cpp branch that matches the version of Godot that you are
 > targeting.
-For example, if you're targeting Godot 4.1, use the 4.1 branch.
+For example, if you're targeting Godot 4.1, use the `4.1` branch.
 Throughout
-> this tutorial we use 4.x, which will need to be replaced with the version of Godot you
+> this tutorial we use `4.x`, which will need to be replaced with the version of Godot you
 > are targeting.
 >
-> The master branch is the development branch which is updated regularly
+> The `master` branch is the development branch which is updated regularly
-> to work with Godot's master branch.
+> to work with Godot's `master` branch.
 >

 > Warning: